 a.
-Submit a written request for approval to the Regional Office for planned events or activities where media interest or participation might exist, or where the center wishes proactively to invite media participation (i.e., open houses, etc.).
-This notice must include information sufficient for Job Corps and others to assess the level of media interest and the proposed media plan's alignment with program priorities (e.g., type of event, date, location, participants, type of media interest or participation anticipated, and any concerns related to the media's interest or participation in the event).
+Provide the RO advance written notice of planned events or activities where media interest or participation might exist.
+This notice should include information sufficient for Job Corps and others to assess the level of media interest (e.g., type of event, date, location, participants, type of media interest or participation is anticipated, and any concerns related to the media's interest or participation in the event).